Donegan-Harry/Donegan-Harry.github.io/projects/percolation/overview.md

 ## Susceptibility: Mean Cluster Size $S$

 As the occupation probability increases from zero, clusters consisting of nearest-neighbor connections begin to form.
-These clusters have varying sizes $s$ and can be characterszed by their number densities $n_{s}$, the number of clusters of size $s$ per lattice site.
+These clusters have varying sizes $s$ and can be characterised by their number densities $n_{s}$, the number of clusters of size $s$ per lattice site.
 A fundamental quantity associated with the transition is the **mean cluster size** (also called the susceptibility)

 $$ S = \frac{\sum_{s\neq\infty}s^2n_{s}}{\sum_{s\neq\infty}s^2n_{s}}. $$